mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 The `filter` CSS property lets you add visual effects to elements using different functions.
 In our example, we're using the `--inverse-color` CSS variable from the Vizro theme.

 It uses the  CSS `invert()` function to flip the color of the icon when you switch themes.
-Please note that this only works if your initial icon has a white fill color.
+Note that this only works if your initial icon has a white fill color.
 If your icon is not white, you can change its color by adding `fill="white"` to the SVG code.

 Assign the predefined CSS variable `--inverse-color` to the `filter` property of your selected icon.